mtoensing/simpletoc/readme.txt

 In Gutenberg, add a block and search for "SimpleTOC" or just "TOC".
 Please save your content before you use the block.

 ## Screenshots ##
-1. SimpleTOC Block in Gutenberg
+1. SimpleTOC block in Gutenberg editor
 2. SimpleTOC in the post